AdobeDocs/analytics-platform.en/help/stitching/overview.md

 +++ Details

-The following table represents the same data as above, but shows the effect that a privacy request (for example at 2023-05-13 18:00) has for our sample events.
+The following table represents the same data as above, but shows the effect that a privacy request (for example at 2023-05-13 18:00) has for the sample events.

 | | Time | Persistent ID<br/>`ECID` | Namespace<br/>`Email` ![Graph](https://spectrum.adobe.com/static/icons/workflow_18/Smock_DataMapping_18_N.svg) | Stitched ID (after privacy request) |
 |--:|---|---|---|---|